Chapter 1 Intro to R and RStudio

 • In the Console tab, write an expression to calculate 10 plus 5 and press enter.

-• Open a new R script and type in the following commands:
+• Create a new R script and type in the following commands:

 x <- 10